Skip to main content

 Turning ATEC Electrics’ Website into a Local Lead Engine

 ATEC Electrics is a local electrician based on Sydney’s Northern Beaches.
-Like many small trade businesses, they had strong technical skills, loyal customers and a clear focus on quality work – but they were not yet fully visible online in the suburbs they actually wanted to serve.
-Our role at Studio Web Design was to build a website and local SEO framework that would turn search traffic into real enquiries.
+Like many small trade businesses, they had technical skills and a loyal customer base, but they weren’t yet highly visible online in the suburbs they wanted to service.

 Getting clear on who ATEC Electrics is

-• Which suburbs are most important for the business to grow in the next 12 to 24 months?
+• Which suburbs are most important to grow in the next 12 to 24 months?

 • What kind of jobs do they want more of, and which ones are lower priority?

-• Show Google that ATEC Electrics is strongly tied to the Northern Beaches
+• Show Google that ATEC Electrics is intrinsically tied to the Northern Beaches vicinity

-• Match real search behaviour for local services and suburbs
+• Match user search behaviour for local services and suburbs with ATEC’s website

-That mindset influenced every decision we made – from keyword research and information architecture all the way through to how we structured enquiries and call tracking.
+That mindset influenced every decision we made – from keyword research and information architecture all the way through to how we designed the website.

 Building a local SEO framework around services and locations

 Once we understood the business priorities, we used Ahrefs to map out the search opportunity.
-We looked at:
+We looked at data around:

-• Local intent phrases combining services and suburbs – for example “electrician manly”, “led lighting northern beaches”
+• Local intent phrases combining services and suburbs – for example “electrician manly”, “local electrician newport”

 • Search volume and difficulty to identify which terms offered the best chance of ranking and generating enquiries in the short to medium term